cmu-phil/py-tetrad/README.md

 This is intended to replace the older [py-causal](https://github.com/bd2kccd/py-causal) package.

-This is still a new project, so please bear with us as we add example modules.
-Also, in some cases it's difficult to know how to use the Tetrad API; for such issues that we can identify, we will aim to clean up the Tetrad code before the next release.
-Please add issues to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues) if you have problems.
+This is still a new project, so please bear with us as we add example modules and clarify the code.
+In some cases it's difficult to know how to call the Tetrad API correctly; for such issues that we can identify, we will aim to clean up the Tetrad code before the next release.
+Please submit any problems you may have to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues) and we'll see if we can solve them.

 We're currently using the stable Tetrad version 7.2.2, which is hard-coded for use in the project.
 All artifacts for Tetrad are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
 If you'd like to view the javadocs for Tetrad 7.2.2, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-lib/7.2.2/tetrad-lib-7.2.2-javadoc.jar) to download them, then move them into a new directory and unzip them; then view them in a browser.